Carpet: In culture and figurative expressions

 There are many stories about magic carpets, legendary flying carpets that can be used to transport people who are on it instantaneously or quickly to their destination.
 Disney's Aladdin depicts a magic carpet found by Aladdin and Abu in the Cave of Wonders while trying to find Genie's lamp.
 Aladdin and Jasmine ride on the carpet to travel around the world.
 The term "magic carpet" is first attested in 1816.
-From the 16th to the 19th century, the term "carpet" was used "...as an adjective often with a tinge of contempt, when used of men (as in carpet-knight, 1570s)", which meant a man who was associated with "...luxury, ladies' boudoirs, and drawing rooms".
+From the 16th to the 19th century, the term "carpet" was used as an adjective to describe a man was associated with "...luxury, ladies' boudoirs, and drawing rooms".
 Rolling out the red carpet is an expression that means to welcome a guest lavishly and handsomely.
-In some cases, an actual red carpet is used for VIPs and celebrities to walk on, such as at the Cannes Film Festival and when foreign dignitaries are welcomed to a country.
+Red carpet is sometimes used for dignitaries, VIPs and celebrities, such as at the Cannes Film Festival, at awards ceremonies and for political visits.

 In 1820s British servant slang, to "carpet" someone means to call them for a reprimand.
 To be called on the carpet means to be summoned for a serious reason, typically a scolding reprimand; this usage dates from 1900, referring to the carpeted office of a person in authority, such as a schoolmaster or employer.
 A stronger variant of this expression, to be "hauled on the carpet", implies an even sterner reprimand.
 Carpet bombing is a type of bombing from airplanes which developed in the 20th century in which an entire city is bombed (rather than precise strikes on military targets).
 The slang expression "laugh at the carpet" means to vomit on the floor (especially a carpeted floor).
 The expression "on the carpet" refers to a matter which is under discussion or consideration.
 The term "carpet muncher" is a slang term for a lesbian and a reference to cunnilingus; this expression is first attested in 1992.